MicoNoNico/nicolashgames/_posts/2025-09-19-bits-and-boards.markdown

 layout: post
 title: Bits and Boards
 date: 2017-09-13 13:32:20 +0300
-description: Game page for "Bits and Boards". # Add post description
+description: Bits and Boards puts you behind the counter of a bustling neighbourhood game store, managing everything that happens on, under and after that counter.
-img: Store-Main-Capsule-1232-706.png # Add image post
+img: /bb/bb_banner.webp # Add image post
 fig-caption: # Add figcaption
 tags: [Early Access, PC, Unity]
 ---